-The too-big-to-fail (TBTF) doctrine holds that the government will not allow large financial institutions to fail if their failure would cause significant disruption to the financial system and economic activity.
-The expectation by the market that the government will provide a bailout is referred to as an implicit guarantee; implicit because the government does not have any explicit, ex ante commitment to intervene.
+The differences we observe are consistent with investors expecting a government guarantee to support large financial institutions in times of distress.
+This expectation of support can result from the government following a too-big-to-fail (TBTF) policy of not allowing large financial institutions to fail if their failure would cause significant disruption to the financial system and economic activity.
+The expectation by the market that the government may provide a bailout is commonly referred to as an implicit guarantee; implicit because the government does not have any explicit, ex ante commitment to intervene.
 In the absence of an implicit government guarantee, market participants would evaluate a bank's financial condition and incorporate those assessments into securities' prices, demanding higher yields on uninsured debt in response to greater risk taking by the bank.
 However, for the market to discipline banks in this manner, debtholders must believe that they will bear the cost of a bank becoming insolvent or financially distressed.
 An implicit government guarantee dulls market discipline by reducing investors' incentives to monitor and price the risk taking of potential TBTF candidates.
-Anticipation of government support for major financial institutions could enable the institutions to borrow at costs that do not reflect the risks otherwise inherent in their operations.
+Anticipation of government support for major financial institutions could enable the institutions to borrow at costs that do not reflect the risks otherwise inherent in their operations compared to other industries.

-On the other hand, some claim that investors do not expect the government to actually implement TBTF policies, as there is no formal obligation to do so.
-The possibility of a bailout may exist in theory but not reliably in practice, and as a result, market participants do not price implicit guarantees.
-The U.S. government's long-standing policy of "constructive ambiguity" (Freixas 1999; Mishkin 1999) is designed to encourage that uncertainty.
-To prevent investors from pricing implicit support, authorities do not typically announce their willingness to support institutions they consider too big to fail.
-Rather, they prefer to be ambiguous about which troubled institutions, if any, would receive support.
-Ever since the U.S. Comptroller of the Currency named eleven banks "too big to fail" in 1984, authorities have walked a thin line between supporting large institutions and declaring that support was neither guaranteed nor to be expected, permitting institutions to fail when possible to emphasize the point.
-This has led authorities to take a seemingly random approach to intervention, for instance by saving AIG but not Lehman Brothers, in order to make it difficult for investors to rely on a government bailout.
-Some also claim that the introduction of new financial regulations, like the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), may have eliminated TBTF expectations.
-Hence, it is an empirical question whether the implicit guarantee is considered credible by market participants and is therefore priced.
+On the other hand, investors may not expect the government to actually implement TBTF policies, as there is no formal obligation to do so.
+The possibility of a bailout may exist in theory but not reliably in practice, and as a result, market participants may not price implicit guarantees.5 It is also possible that the introduction of new financial laws and regulations, like the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), may have eliminated TBTF expectations.
+Hence, it is an empirical question whether the implicit guarantee is considered credible and priced in by market participants.